 So why foreplay?

-Foreplay is the most important because it serves as emotional and physical bonding time as well as promotes your relationship with your partner.
+Foreplay is the most important because it serves as emotional and physical bonding time as well as promotes closeness in your relationship with your partner.

 Sex should be pleasurable and pain-free!
 Foreplay leads to arousal and arousal leads to painless sex.

 Now, foreplay not only works great for connection and bonding but lubrication.
 It helps your body get ready for sex, therefore triggering another event.

 Fact: Sexual arousal causes your vagina to lengthen and your cervix and uterus lift, leaving enough room for a great romp.